Vinno97/OpenRGB-DBus-Connector/README.md

 * [ ] Add support for controlling animations.
 (I am banking on OpenRGB Python Client to support this in the (near?) future)
 * [ ] Clean file structure.
 * [ ] Write proper documentation.
-* [ ] Write example configurations.
+* [ ] Write more example configurations.
 * [ ] Allow the OpenRGB server port to be changed.

 ## Special thanks to

 * [Adam Honse](https://gitlab.com/CalcProgrammer1), for developing OpenRGB
-* [B. Horn](https://github.com/bahorn), for developing the [OpenRGB Python Client](https://github.com/bahorn/OpenRGB-P.yClien), without which this project would not be possible.
+* [B. Horn](https://github.com/bahorn), for developing the [OpenRGB Python Client](https://github.com/bahorn/OpenRGB-PyClient), without which this project would not be possible.
 * [Matt Harper](https://gitlab.com/matt.harper), for implementing RGB Fusion 2 support in OpenRGB, allowing me to use it for my own PC.
 * All the other contributors to the [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB).
 * Of course the [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) project, for being the backbone of my desktop and enabling this project to listen to its messages.